Macazusa/ICT171-Cloud-Server-Project/README.md

 ## Project Reflection

-This project helped me understand how cloud infrastructure is used to host websites in a real-world environment.
-I learned how to launch an EC2 instance, connect to a Linux server using SSH, install and manage Apache, upload website files, and make a website publicly accessible through a cloud server.
+This project gave me a basic understanding on cloud infrastructure and how it is used to host websites in a real environment.
+I learned how to launch an EC2 instance, connect to a linus server using SSH, install and manage Apache, upload website files, and make a website publicly accessible through a cloud server.

-I also learned how an Elastic IP address can be used to keep a consistent public IP address for DNS records.
-Cloudflare was used to manage the DNS records for the custom domain, and Certbot with Let's Encrypt was used to configure HTTPS for Apache.
+I also learned how Elastic IP Addresses can keep a consistent public IP address for DNS records.
+I chose Cloudlfare to manae the DNS records for the custom domain, and Certbot with Lets Encrypt was used to configure HTTPS for apache

-The project helped me understand the difference between using Infrastructure-as-a-Service and using a website builder or Software-as-a-Service platform.
-With IaaS, I had more control over the server configuration, DNS setup and HTTPS configuration.
+This project gave me a greater understanding on the difference between using Infrastructure as a Service and using a web builder or Software as a service platform.
+With Iaas, I could control server configuration, DNS setup and HTTPS configuration.

-The scripting component helped me understand how JavaScript can be used to make a website more interactive.
-The live clock, dark mode button and tab navigation all provide visible outputs that can be tested directly on the website.
+The scripting component gave me a better perspective on how JavaScript can be used to make websites interactive.
+The live time, dakr mode button and tab navigation provode outputs that can be tested on the website.

 ## References